PITR-DEV/ukbutt-mod/README.md

 You can change the input mode in-game by using `prefs set_local int ukbutt.inputMode <index>`

+Mode interaction with hardware:

+* Varied
+  * Vibration will be triggered on certain actions, including shooting, doors, sliding, menu haptics (if set), etc...
+  * No effect on strokers
+* Continuous Rank
+  * Vibration speed or stroker oscillation frequency is set by current style rank.
+The higher the rank, the faster the vibration or stroking.

 ## Support

 If you have issues installing or using Intiface Central, you can either [visit the Buttplug.io discord](https://discord.buttplug.io) or [DM the @buttplugio twitter account](https://twitter.com/buttplugio).